Rethinking Continual Learning with Progressive Neural Collapse: Introduction

 \emph{1) A principled approach for ETF expansion.} By rethinking the objective of CL in classification as facilitating progressive NC with a growing ETF after learning each new task, we propose a novel approach, namely ProNC, to dynamically adjust the target ETF during CL.
 Specifically, ProNC first extracts the initial ETF target that emerges from first task training, and then expands the ETF target by adding new class prototypes as vertices prior to new task learning, to ensure maximal separability across all encountered classes without causing dramatic shifts from the previous ETF.
 In principle, ProNC can be broadly applied in CL frameworks as a new type of feature regularization.

 \emph{2) A simple and flexible framework for CL based on ProNC.} We next develop a new CL framework by plugging ProNC into commonly used CL algorithm designs.
 In particular, building upon the standard cross-entropy loss for new task learning, we introduce two additional losses, i.e., the alignment loss and the distillation loss.
 The former seeks to push the learned class features towards the corresponding target ETF provided by ProNC, whereas the later follows a standard idea of knowledge distillation to mitigate feature shifts for old classes.
-Guided by the target ETF, a nearest-class-mean classifier will be used to replace the standard linear classifier.
-Such a CL framework is very simple, without introducing any new complex designs, and flexible, where different components such as distillation can be replaced by other advanced designs.
+A nearest-ETF classifier will be used to replace the standard linear classifier.

-\emph{3) Comprehensive experiments for performance evaluation.} We perform comprehensive experiments on multiple standard benchmarks for both class incremental learning and task incremental learning, to evaluate the effectiveness of our CL approach compared with related baseline approaches.
+\emph{3) Comprehensive experiments for performance evaluation.} We perform comprehensive experiments on multiple standard benchmarks for both CIL and TIL, to evaluate the effectiveness of our CL approach compared with related baseline approaches.
 It can be shown that our approach significantly outperforms the baselines especially on larger datasets and also enjoys much less forgetting, without introducing more computation costs.
 In particular, extensive ablation studies are conducted to justify the benefits of ProNC in terms of maximizing feature separation among different classes and minimizing feature shifts across CL.